 AccessibilityAssistant is a tool for checking whether a document is accessible before exporting it as a PDF.
 The feature is a task pane shown to the user, where potential issues will be listed.
 This enables the user to locate issues and fix them easily.
 This also works with documents that are not made specifically by SkabelonDesign.

-AccessibilityAssistant pane in Word
+Example of AccessibilityAssistant pane in Word

 The purpose of our AccessibilityAssistant is to provide a necessary guidance and support in order to build and generate an accessible PDF using Microsoft Word.

 The tool does not aim to satisfy all available Accessibility PDF validators, but makes an attempt to export a compliant PDF document in regards to reading aloud, educate users in terms of common problems in regards to accessibility, and with a user's help, fix them.